 Possible cause Remedy The brake lining is contaminated with grease.
 Check the brake lining.
 If the brake lining is contaminated, then replace the lining.
 Failure of the bond between brake lining and shoe.
-Check the brake cable, attempt to release the cable.
+Inspect the shoe and replace if necessary.
+If fitted with an emergency brake, then check the brake cable and attempt to release the cable.
 If the cable remains seized, then remove and replace the cable.
 The brake drum is distorted or cracked.
 Check each brake drum for distortion and damage.
 Replace as necessary.
 The brake drums have rusty patches on the braking surface.
 Check each brake drum for patches of rust.
 Remove the patches of rust with abrasive paper and clean the brake drum.